 "Magnesium silicate hydrate (MSH) characterization: temperature, calcium, aluminum and alkali"

-The focus of the work is magnesium silicate hydrate, its formation and interaction with calcium, aluminum and alkali ions.
+The work focuses on magnesium silicate hydrate, its formation and interaction with calcium, aluminum and alkali ions.
 Ms. Bernard is working on missing thermodynamic data for MSH structures in her dissertation.
 For the first time, these form a broad basis for modeling the MSH structures.
 The work is very well structured, the system is impressive.
-The extensive analysis, which is methodically coordinated and perfectly complements each other, is impressive.
+The extensive analytics, which are methodically coordinated and complement each other perfectly, are impressive.
 The detailed interpretation remains focused and is accompanied by very well structured summaries and very good "main findings".
 The chemistry of the magnesium silicate hydrate structures is rather limited to special applications and areas of use.
 However, this work is a scientifically excellent achievement and it can be expected that the knowledge gained here will also have an impact on the chemistry of construction materials .
 A great contribution to the understanding of the MSH system was made here.

 Dr.-Ing.
 Henning-Felix von Daake, Technische Universität Berlin, received the Young Scientist Award 2018 in recognition of his dissertation on the topic: